Poet Tea Cocktail ~ Tell it Slant

 1 strip lemon peel, no pith

 Put the ingredients into a clean container.
 Stir once or twice, cover, and let infuse for 2 hours.
-Smell the vodka and taste a drop to be sure that it’s taken on the aroma of the tea.
+Smell the vodka and taste a drop to be sure that it has taken on the aroma of the tea.
 You can infuse it for longer, but not more than 3 hours total, to avoid extracting bitter flavors.
 Strain twice through a fine mesh strainer into a clean jar with a tight-fitting lid.
 Discard the tea solids.

 Poet honey syrup: